trueos/trueos-docs/trueos-handbook/install.rst

 The **System Selection** screen installs a graphical desktop or a console-based server operating system, as seen in :numref:`Figure %s <install3>`.
-It also can be used for `Restoring the Operating System <https://sysadm.us/handbook/client/sysadmclient.html#restoring-the-operating-system>`_.
+It also can be used for :ref:`Restoring the Operating System`.
 This chapter concentrates on a desktop installation.
 Refer to the :ref:`Server Installation` instructions for installing a command-line only server.

 .. _install3: